How to install OpenStackClient GitBash for Windows on CREODIAS

 Step 5: Install virtualenv and the OpenStack CLI client

 virtualenv allows you to perform Python operations in an isolated environment.
-In order to install it, start Git Bash and invoke the following command:
+In order to install it, open Git Bash if you previously closed it or rebooted your computer, and execute the following command:

 pip install virtualenv